Brother Thomas J. Scanlan, FSC, president emeritus of Manhattan College, passed away on Sunday, February 4, at the age of 72.

 He is survived by his sister and brother-in-law, Helen and Wilfrid Auger; niece Pamela Auger-Thornton, and nephews Peter Auger, Vincent Auger, and his wife Karen.
 Additionally, Br.
 Thomas is survived by great nieces Christelle Auger and Cassandra Thornton, and nephew Evan Thornton, as well as many beloved cousins and friends.
 Br.
 Thomas is predeceased by his parents Thomas and Anna (Schmitt) Scanlan, and his brother John.

 In lieu of flowers, contributions can be made to The Brother Thomas Scanlan, FSC, Endowment for Lasallian Heritage at Manhattan College.
-For more information, please contact Stephen White at email@example.com 718-862-7548.
+For more information, please contact Stephen White at firstname.lastname@example.org or 718-862-7548.